LucaCode/forint/README.md

 Checks that the value matches with the regex.

 ***$exists: boolean***
-Checks if the value exists (is not null or undefined).
+Checks the existence of a value (is not null or undefined).

 ## License